pro1o1/Native-c-IDE/README.md

-# Pure IDE - Native C++ Visual Development Environment
+# Core IDE - Native C++ Visual Development Environment

 **Pure IDE** is a lightweight, high-performance Integrated Development Environment (IDE) built entirely from scratch using the native Windows API (Win32).
 It is designed to provide a Delphi/Visual Basic-like visual design experience for modern C++ development, without the bloat of heavy frameworks.